Research Across the Spectrum

 What Sets Us Apart

-- Four faculty members and an alumnus have received NSF CAREER Awards.
+- Four faculty members and an alumnus have received prestigious NSF CAREER Awards.

-- Alumni are in faculty positions at the Missouri University of Science and Technology, University of Houston, and University of Rochester, among others.
+- Alumni hold faculty positions at the Missouri University of Science and Technology, University of Houston, and University of Rochester, among others.

 - Our graduates are employed in a range of industries, including Amazon, AMD, Ford, Google, Microsoft, Netflix, Intel, Qualcomm, Raytheon, Texas Instruments, and more.

-- Graduate students have received the Google Anita Borg Scholarship and a NASA-Harriet G. Jenkins Predoctoral Fellowship Award.
+- Graduate students have received the NSF Graduate Research Fellowship Award, the King-Chavez-Parks Future Faculty Fellowship, the Google Anita Borg Scholarship, and a NASA-Harriet G. Jenkins Predoctoral Fellowship Award

-- Research projects in compilers, computer architecture, computer science education, and parallel computing have received funding of over $1 million each.
+- Research projects in compilers, computer architecture, computer science education, and parallel computing have each received funding of over $1 million.

 The CS Department allows up to 6 of the 30 hours of credit required for graduation to be in CS5990.
 In addition to completing the 30 hours of credit in approved courses (including CS5990 and up to 3 hours of CS5999 credit though not more than 9 total hours may be taken in CS5990 and CS5999), a student following the thesis option is expected to: